 She is a member of The Economic Club; The Foreign Policy Association; The Belizean Grove; The Women's Forum; the Financial Women's Association; the National Investor Relations Institute; and The Princeton Club.

 On April 29th, 2015, Ms. Temin was honored by the Girl Scouts of New York at their Gala Annual Dinner.
 She was presented with their highest award — the Pinnacle Award for Leadership — honoring her work as a business leader and role model for girls and women, within business and the greater communities.

 In 2014, Ms. Temin was chosen as a Delegate by the U.S. State Department to the Global Entrepreneurship Program in Greece.

-For the past three years, she has been named one of the "Top 100 Thought Leaders in Trustworthy Business Behavior" by Trust Across America — for "an extensive and positive contribution to building trust in business."
+For the past four years, she has been named one of the "Top 100 Thought Leaders in Trustworthy Business Behavior" by Trust Across America — for "an extensive and positive contribution to building trust in business."
 She has also been honored as one of the "30 Outstanding Women" advancing women and girls' leadership by the National Council for Research on Women, and as a Woman of Distinction by The Girl Scouts of New York.
 She is featured prominently in several books, including "Stiletto Network," "Wall Street Women," and "The Board Game."
 Her column, "Reputation Matters," is featured on Forbes.com.
 She also writes for the Huffington Post and the American Banker, and she is currently writing a book on crisis management.